thaihv/smartcity-platform/README.md

    * Open (http://localhost:8081/mytamky/) to view UI example of consuming microservices.
 - Go to ./api-gateway/
    * Run $ mvn spring-boot:run
    * Open (http://localhost:8080/mytamky/) and try calls to microservices if things run well.
-This is a main entry point for this boilerplate code
+This is a main entry point for this boilerplate code.
+Every API calls will go to port 8080.
+- Optionally, In order to test the ui service that is not needed to access behind the Gateway and user can login to whole system every time she wants, go to ./ui-community-service/
+   * Run $ mvn spring-boot:run
+   * Open (http://localhost:18081/community/) to test API calls with/without loggedin!